 - Skip the dry lentils and buy precooked lentils!
-I find them in the fridge or freezer section of many health focused grocery stores!
-Just make sure they don’t have any seasoning before adding them to this protein muffin recipe!
+I find them in the fridge or freezer section of many health-focused grocery stores!
+Just make sure they don’t have any seasoning included before adding them to this protein muffin recipe!

 - Make these protein muffins gluten free.
 Sub the white whole wheat flour for a cup-for-cup gluten free flour blend.
 I like this brand.

 - Skip the chocolate chips.
-The chocolate chips make these muffins a little extra dazzling, but they can totally be omitted if you prefer or simply are out!
+The chocolate chips make these muffins a little extra dazzling, but they can totally be omitted if you prefer or simply are out of them!
 Or, to keep the dazzle but to lighten up the sugar, just sprinkle a few chocolate chips on the top.

 - Replace the butternut squash puree.
 Swap it out with cooked and mashed sweet potato or even pumpkin puree!
-Or if the spinach is enough veggie-loading for you, up the natural sweetness of these muffins with replacing the squash with unsweetened applesauce or mashed rip bananas.
+Or, if the spinach is enough veggie-loading for you, up the natural sweetness of these muffins by replacing the squash with unsweetened applesauce or mashed ripe bananas.

 - Sub spinach with kale.
 Be sure to take the ribs out of the kale and blend well in the blender, but kale totally works great in these protein muffins!

 - Vegan Carrot Muffins (with lentils)

 - Oatmeal Green Smoothie Muffins

 - Gluten Free Chocolate Butternut Squash Muffins

 Did you try this veggie-loaded muffin recipe and now you’re hungry for more?